+(1) The D-21 is a midwing monoplane of metal (primarily titanium) and plastic construction powered by one RJ-43 Marquardt ramjet.
+The interior arrangement may be considered as four sections in a fore to aft relationship.
+The first section is the engine air inlet with fixed spike and by-pass installation to control air flow and boundary layer removal.
+The second section is the equipment bay which houses the payload, recovery parachute, and high cost electronic gear.
+The third section consists of three interconnected fuel tanks with a 5900 pound capacity.
 The fourth section is devoted to the installation of the engine, tail pipe and nozzle.
 The external configuration of the aircraft is based on a modified delta wing platform.
 The forebody incorporates chines which reduce radar return and act as a canard-like surface.
 The engine which provides 1800 pounds thrust at operating altitudes is in the afterbody; the circular air inlet with its spike in the extreme forward nose resulting in a smooth, streamlined appearance.
-Physical dimensions are: span - 19.75 feet; length - 42.83 feet; height - 7.08 feet; zero fuel weight - 5300 pounds; start of cruise weight - 11,200 pounds.

-Performance is 3000 NM at a constant M 3.25; initial altitude 80,000 feet and after a cruise climb the profile will reach 95,000 feet.
+Physical dimensions are: span - 19.08 ft, length -42.83, height - 7.08 ft, zero fuel weight - 5300 lbs, start of cruise weight 11,500 lbs.
+Performance is 3000 NM at a constant M 3.3; initial altitude 80,000 ft and after a cruise climb the profile will reach 95,000 ft.

-(2) A solid propellant rocket booster providing an average of 30,000 pounds of thrust for 90-100 seconds is fitted to the bottom of the D-21.
-The vehicle is dropped from the B-52 at 40,000 feet and M = .83 in the same manner used for the X-15.
-The booster then ignites and accelerates the D-21 to M = 3.2 - 3.4 at an altitude of 80,000 - 85,000 feet.
+(2) A solid propellant rocket booster providing an average of 31,000 lbs of thrust for 90-100 seconds is fitted to the bottom of the D-21.
+The vehicle is dropped from the B-52 at 40,000 ft and M = .83 in the same manner used for the X-15.
+The booster then ignites and accelerates the D-21 to M = 3.2 - 3.4 at an altitude of 80,000 - 85,000 ft.
 There the motor burns out and the booster case and pylon (attaching the booster to the D-21) are jettisoned.
-The rocket motor is 422 inches long including nozzle, 30 inches in diameter and weighs approximately 12,500 pounds.
+The rocket motor is 422 inches long including nozzle, 30 inches in diameter and weighs approximately 12,900 lbs.
 It is supported at the bottom centerline of the D-21 at three points.
 Two of these take vertical loads and the third supports against thrust and roll loads.
 The attachments are made with explosive bolts for simple reliable release; a thruster will apply a load to the casing at ejection at the approximate center of percussion of the casing in order to rotate it nose down and insure good separation.
-After jettison of the booster the D-21 accelerates or decelerates to its design

-M 3.25 and proceeds on a climbing profile.
+After jettison of the booster the D-21 accelerates or decelerates to its design M 3.3 and proceeds on a climbing profile.